 Some organizations, like GitLab use panels for participants who are difficult to recruit.

-Evergreen Panels: For example, GitLab’s research program called FirstLook is their largest, ongoing panel.
-Participants sign up with an interest in participating in any research at GitLab.
+Evergreen Panels: On the other hand, GitLab has an ongoing panel called FirstLook which is their largest and continuous Panel.
+Participants sign up with a general interest in participating in any research at GitLab.
 Recruiting for evergreen panels can be more broad and less targeted compared to short-term panels.

 You can build multiple Panels in Rally.
 Each Panel has the following key sections:

 Updated 5 months ago